Too Hot to Handle: Searching for Inflationary Particle Production in Planck Data: Methodology

-Secondly, we perform a matched-filter analysis for tSZ clusters following \citep{Planck:2015koh}, using the pipeline above, as implemented in \texttt{szifi} \citep{Zubeldia:2021mzx,Zubeldia:2022gva,Zubeldia:2022mvz}.
+Secondly, we perform a matched-filter analysis for tSZ clusters following \citep{Planck:2015koh}, using the pipeline above, as implemented in \textsc{szifi} \citep{Zubeldia:2021mzx,Zubeldia:2022gva,Zubeldia:2022mvz}.
 This uses a tSZ SED in the MMF of Eq.~\eqref{eq: matched-filter}, and $15$ values of the cluster size, $\theta_{500}\in[5,50]'$ (for the pressure profile of~\cite{Arnaud2010}).
 Following \citep{Zubeldia:2022mvz}, we compute the SNR iteratively, masking out previously detected clusters when estimating the data covariance $\mathsf{C}_{\nu\nu'}(l)$.
 Here, templates are applied for $l\in[100,2500]$ (matching previous works) and we apply an SNR threshold of $4.5$ (as in \citep{Planck:2013shx,Planck:2015koh}), additionally dropping any clusters within $5\sigma_{{\rm beam},\nu}$ of a point source.
-This catalog is used to post-process the hotspot catalog: we reject any candidates within $10'$ of a tSZ cluster.
+This catalog is used to post-process the hotspot catalog \resub{by rejecting any candidates within $10'$ of a tSZ cluster.
+This approach is, by construction, conservative: we consider only hotspot candidates that are not flagged by the point source or tSZ searches, rather than attempting to distinguish between the various types of source.}

 Finally, we apply a conservative Galactic mask to the output catalog, removing any potential sources within the brightest $\approx 40\%$ of the sky in the highest frequency channel.
 This helps to avoid contamination from dusty clumps in the Milky Way and Magellanic Clouds, as described in the \textit{Planck} Compton-$y$ map paper \citep{Planck:2015vgm}.
 In concert with the above procedures, this leaves a total of $57.2\%$ of the sky for analysis (straightforwardly computed by injecting points and calculating the fraction not removed by masking operations).
 The end result of these procedures is a catalog of hotspot candidates, which can then be used for analysis (or for validation, if one injects a set of fake hotspots).
-An additional check (which we consider in the \textit{Planck} section below) is to repeat the analysis using a standard (non-multi-frequency) matched filter applied to a component-separated CMB temperature map, rather than applying an MMF to the frequency maps; assuming an effective component separation method, this should have comparable SNR, since the hotspots have a blackbody SED.
+An additional check (which we consider in the \textit{Planck} section below) is to repeat the analysis using a standard (non-multi-frequency) matched filter applied to a component-separated CMB temperature map, rather than applying an MMF to the frequency maps; assuming an effective component separation method, this \resub{further reduces contamination from tSZ clusters and point sources, but should yield} comparable SNR, since the hotspots have a blackbody SED.